When to reach for pesticides... not here!

 More generally speaking, some plants (weeds), fungi, insects, bacteria, or animals may have a damaging affect to our cultivated landscapes or to the natural areas for which we care.

-Insects are often immediately viewed as pests, particularly if they aren’t as pretty as butterflies and bees.
+Some people view almost all insects as pests, particularly if they aren’t as pretty as butterflies and bees.
 However, keep in mind that some insects are beneficial.
-The larval stages of ladybugs look nothing like the adults we’ve come to recognize, in fact, they’re kind of scary looking.
-The larval stage of a ladybug happens to be much more effective at eating pest aphids than the adults though, so the last thing you want to do is kill them.
+The larval stages of ladybugs look nothing like the adults we’ve come to recognize.
+In fact, they’re kind of scary looking.
+But ladybug larvae are very effective at controlling aphids, so the last thing you want to do is kill them.

 There are many reasons people reach for pesticides, some include: